asadcodes155/EV-Battery-Health-Assistant/README.md

 For real-world battery health or safety assessments, users should consult a **qualified automotive or battery professional** and use appropriate diagnostic equipment and manufacturer guidance.

-The uploaded CSV should contain these columns for the prediction to work correctly.
+The uploaded CSV should contain these columns for the prediction to work correct